When in Doubt … How to Handle the Referral Process

 - Determine if the situation and patient’s behavior is critical enough to warrant dismissing the patient from your practice

-If you have questions about the risks involved with patient referals, please contact us by calling our Claims Advice Hotline at 800-242-4052.
+If you have questions about the risks involved with patient referrals, please contact us by calling our Claims Advice Hotline at 800-242-4052.

 - office procedures